What is a Google featured snippet? And how can you get one?

 1. Do your keyword research

-Use keyword tools such as UberSuggest to search for long tailed keywords with and without question type premises in them (ie: what, when, why).
+Use keyword tools such as UberSuggest to do keyword research for long tailed keywords with and without question type premises in them (ie: what, when, why).
 A lot of the search queries that trigger snippet results do not in fact contain questions.

 Also, utilise Google to search for what is coming up on SERPs snippets (and alt queries) for your particular niche.